nyc-crh/site/content/gallery/interview-with-jitu-weusi.md

 - democracy
 questions:
 - Based on Weusi’s previous activism and work in education, why do you think he is opposed to mayoral control of schools?
 - Weusi sees mayoral control as a “dictatorship,” rather than a democratic organization of schools.
-Why does he view mayoral control as a “dictatorship?”
+Why does he view mayoral control as a “dictatorship”?
 Do you agree or disagree?
 Why?
 - How do Weusi’s priorities for education differ from those who supported mayoral control like Joel Klein and Michael Bloomberg?
 ---